FrederikvSvane/PrototypeStockMarketSim/README.md

 Before running the program: you'll need to edit configuration and add VM options under "modify options", and add the following line:
 `--add-opens java.base/java.time=ALL-UNNAMED` (For the clock to work properly)

 Set Up: Start by setting up your host server.
+In the host class you can choose either stochastic or realistic data.
+Realistic data is using real life data using an API, whereas stochastic are randomized data.
+Then run the host.

 Connect & Play: Log in as a client, connect to the host, and start trading.